-The units of Advance Logistics Investment Corporation ("ADL" or the "AIF") are being marketed in the Netherlands under Section 1:13b of the Netherlands Financial Supervision Act (Wet op het financieel toezicht, or the "Wft").
-In accordance with this provision, ITOCHU REIT Management Co., Ltd. (the "AIFM") has notified the Dutch Authority for the Financial Markets (Authoriteit Financiële Markten, the "AFM") of its intention to offer these units in the Netherlands.
-The units of ADL will not, directly or indirectly, be offered, sold, transferred or delivered in the Netherlands, except to or by individuals or entities that are qualified investors (gekwalificeerde beleggers) within the meaning of Article 1:1 of the Wft.
-As a consequence, neither the AIFM nor ADL is subject to the license requirement for investment institutions (beleggingsinstellingen) or their managers pursuant to the Wft.
-Consequently, the AIFM and CSIF are only subject to the supervision of the Dutch Central Bank (De Nederlandsche Bank, "DNB") or the AFM for the compliance with the ongoing regulatory requirements as referred to in the Dutch law implementation of article 42 of the AIFMD.
-According to Article 23 prospectus is not subject to approval by the AFM.
+The units of ITOCHU Advance Logistics Investment Corporation ("IAL" or the "AIF") are being marketed in the Netherlands under Section 1:13b of the Netherlands Financial Supervision Act (Wet op het financieel toezicht, or the "Wft").
+In accordance with this provision, ITOCHU REIT Management Co., Ltd. (the "AIFM") has notified the Netherlands Authority for the Financial Markets (Autoriteit Financiële Markten, the "AFM") of its intention to offer these units in the Netherlands.
+The units of IAL will not, directly or indirectly, be offered, sold, transferred or delivered in the Netherlands, except to or by individuals or entities that are qualified investors (gekwalificeerde beleggers) within the meaning of Article 1:1 of the Wft, and as a consequence neither the AIFM nor IAL is subject to the license requirement pursuant to the Wft.
+Consequently, neither the AIFM nor IAL is subject to supervision of the Dutch Central Bank (De Nederlandsche Bank, "DNB") and the AFM.
+This Article 23 AIFMD Prospectus is not subject to approval by the AFM.
 No approved prospectus is required to be published in the Netherlands pursuant to Article 3 of the Regulation (EU) 2017/1129 (the "Prospectus Regulation") as amended and applicable in the Netherlands.
+The AIFM is therefore solely subject to limited ongoing regulatory requirements as referred to in Article 42 of the AIFMD.